How it all got started…

-The only gripe I have is with one unknown employee in the post office which handles my son’s mail.
+The only gripe I have for these themed stamp boxes is with one unknown employee at the post office which handles my son’s mail.
 This person has a sharpie and wields it with abandon.
 Even though Dennis, the guy at our local Post Office, carefully hand cancels each stamp on my themed boxes.
 Whoever this person is should have their wedge-edged sharpie taken away from them!

 The USPS really rocks – they even deliver them.